How to Confidently Return to Work After Maternity Leave

 Don't rush to do more work - you've already proven yourself before you had kids.
 Take the time to reintegrate and re-establish networks, reconnect with colleagues, and build new relationships.

-Present yourself at the office with confidence, wear clothes that make you feel good and do your hair/makeup (even I it's in the loos at 9am) and give the image of a mum who's rocking both motherhood and her career, regardless of how you may feel inside neuroscience has proven, it will make you feel more confident!
+Present yourself at the office with confidence, wear clothes that make you feel good and do your hair/makeup (even if it's in the loos at 9 am) and give the image of a mum who's rocking both motherhood and her career, regardless of how you may feel inside neuroscience has proven, it will make you feel more confident!
 Embrace the opportunity to make a strategic comeback to your career.

 2. Create new boundaries not only at your workplace but also in your family life